ggonnella/fastsubtrees/docs/CLI.md

 Three parameters are mandatory to run the query:
 - `tree`: File containing the tree.
 It is the output of **fastsubtrees construct** (eventually modified by other subcommands).
-- `attribute`: Name of the attribute to query
+- `attribute`: Name of the attribute to query; it can be also a comma-separated list of multiple attributes
 - `subtreeroot`: ID of the root of the subtree for which the values have to be queried